-- (1) The Board or a public entity must award a procurement contract to the bidder having submitted the lowest evaluated substantially responsive bid which meets the qualification criteria specified in the pre-qualification or bidding documents, following the steps outlined in subsections (3) and (4). - (2) There is no negotiation between the Board or a public entity and a selected bidder, except in such special circumstances as the Minister may determine. - (3) The Board or public entity, where special circumstances contemplated in subsection (2) apply, must initiate and oversee the negotiation between the Board or a public entity and a selected bidder. - (4) An accounting officer must, in the prescribed manner and form, notify - - (a) the successful bidder of the selection of its bid for award; and - (b) the other bidders, specifying the name and address of the successful bidder and the price of the contract.
+(1) The Board or a public entity must award a procurement contract to the bidder having submitted the lowest evaluated substantially responsive bid which meets the qualification criteria specified in the pre-qualification or bidding documents, but only after the Board or public entity has complied with the provisions of subsections (3), (4), (4A), (4B), (4C), (4D) and (5).

+- (2) There is no negotiation between the Board or a public entity and a selected bidder, except in such special circumstances as the Minister may determine. - (3) The Board or public entity, where special circumstances contemplated in subsection (2) apply, must initiate and oversee the negotiation between the Board or a public entity and a selected bidder. - (4) An accounting officer or the Chairperson of the Board where the Board is procuring on behalf of a public entity must, in the prescribed manner and form, notify- - (a) the successful bidder of the selection of its bid for award; and - (b) the other bidders, specifying the name and address of the successful bidder and the price of the contract, accompanied by the executive summary of the bid evaluation report.